How to Holistically Monitor Mobile Release Health and Run Better Rollouts

 Crashes are not the be-all and end-all of performance issues.
 The speed of your app also warrants careful monitoring.
 Speed to app start is especially important, and you’ll want to measure:

-With some variation, a cold start should take five seconds at most, a warm start two seconds, and a hot start a little over one second.
+With some variation, a cold start at most, a warm start two seconds, and a hot start a little over one second.
 Cold and warm starts happen in stages on both iOS and Android, and slowdowns can be caused by problems at any of the individual stages.

 Compare user behavior across releases and establish KPIs